NeoPixelQuest/pixel-pantheon-core/README.md

-# pixelquest-pantheon-core
+# Pixel-Quest: Pantheon Core Upstream Package
-A Repo that will be utilized as the core Upstream.
+A Repo that will be utilized as the core Upstream for Pantheon-hosted websites.

+This holds all of Drupal Core + Contributed Modules & Themes that are highly recommended and best to utilize and use for Drupal sites.

+This should be included in Pantheon's Upstream Configuration's composer.json.